Board of Directors

 Nick is an aviation enthusiast earning his wings in 1975 holding land and sea ratings.
 He and his wife Donna have lived in Alaska since 2001 with their three children.
-Nick works for BP as their Regional Project Services Manager for Alaska projects.
-He has volunteered on numerous boards including AACE where he was the VP of administration and flew as member of the CAP Polaris search and rescue squadron.
+Nick is the CEO of Mackinnon Marine Technologies Inc. He has volunteered on numerous boards including AACE where he was the VP of administration and flew as member of the CAP Polaris search and rescue squadron.
 He remains an active supporter of veterans’ programs (Wounded, and Frosty warriors and AF-YMCA).
 Nick states that he no longer fly’s but takes great pleasure in watching his son progress as an A&P and commercial pilot at UAA.
 He wants to concentrate his efforts towards creating lower costs alternatives for younger pilots to own and operate planes and he sees that Alaska Airmen Association can take a positive role in this area.